FY23 Funding Process

 The Committee on Budget and Finance has strict rules and policies by which we operate.
 These rules can be found in the SGA Funding Regulations Handbook.

-- Instructions to Submit Funding Application, Funding Contract and sign up for Funding Interview
+Instructions to Submit Funding Contract, Budget Application and sign up for Funding Interview

 Appropriate Student Funds in such a way as to maximize their impact for students at Texas Tech University.